gitMatGaj/SwimWorld/README.md

     - username: user
     - password: testowy

-  If you are a common user you can go to the SwimWorld
+  If you are a common user you can go to the SwimWorld website

   b) Admin: